 Aggravation Of A Preexisting Condition

 If you are injured at work or become ill due to your workplace environment, you may be able to file a claim for workers’ compensation even if you have a preexisting medical condition.
-Boston workers’ compensation attorney Michael O. Smith provides injured workers with the legal representation they need in their workers’ compensation cases.
+Boston workers’ compensation attorney Smith and his team of attorneys provide injured workers with the legal representation they need in their workers’ compensation cases.
 Mr. Smith has extensive experience advising clients on their eligibility for benefits, including lost wages and coverage for medical expenses.
 He aggressively advocates for clients whose claims have been denied by insurers.
 If you were injured at work, call us today to see how we can help.Workers’ Compensation and Preexisting Conditions

 Employers in Massachusetts must obtain workers’ compensation insurance to cover any injuries or illnesses their workers may suffer at work.
 A worker with a current medical condition or illness is not precluded from claiming benefits simply because of his or her preexisting medical condition.
 If a preexisting medical condition was exacerbated by a work-related injury, a worker may be able to receive workers’ compensation for the aggravated condition.
 It is important to remember that a worker may not recover benefits for injuries that occurred before the worker began working at their current job or for any injuries that occurred outside the workplace.
 He or she may only recover if a work-related injury or illness aggravated their preexisting condition.